Circular walk from Widemouth to Bude

 • Don't panic or run.
 Most cattle will stop before they reach you.
 If they follow, just walk on quietly.

-24. Go through the kissing gate to the right of the gate and follow the path across the next field to the gateway.
+24. Go through the kissing gate to the right of the gate and follow the track across the next field to the gateway.

 Pineapple weed is related to chamomile and is consequently also known as false chamomile.
 Unlike chamomile, it doesn't have white flowers - its flowers consisting of little yellow balls are therefore quite distinctive.
 Even more so is the fruity pineapple-like scent when is trodden on or squeezed.